 I’m a pet sitter operating my business solo so what is the testing level for me?

 As a sole operator you do run a business so will have many of the operator level skills and knowledge.
 An area you may not have experience is the staff management practices, so you can study to learn them.
 This will prepare you to grow your business and staff to your team.
 You can also stay solo and become certified at the provider level.
 Either way your professional certification will help you stand apart from your competition.

 I’m a pet business owner/operator, do I have to take the provider and manager levels before the operator exam?

 No, the knowledge and skills from the provider and manager levels are incorporated into the operator exam.
 That is why the test includes more questions and takes longer to complete.
 Spend time reviewing the operator body of knowledge and studying all areas with which you are not currently familiar.
-We look forward to having many certified operators, managers and providers once our initial exams are offered in the fall of 2016.
+We look forward to offering the operator exam in the near future.